Coat of arms of the Philippines: Commonwealth Era

 During the Commonwealth, extensive reform was made to the government in preparation for Philippine independence.
 One of major changes was changing the symbol for Filipinos.
 "The Arms and Great Seal of the Commonwealth Government of the Philippines" was approved in 1935, the number of stripes reduced from thirteen to two and three five-pointed stars added.
 The sea lion was made gold instead of silver and the eagle was slightly enlarged and placed closer to the arm.
 The word Commonwealth of the Philippines replaced Philippine Islands in the scroll below; it also incorporated the modified coat of arms of the City of Manila.

 On December 15, 1938, President Manuel L. Quezon created the Special Committee of Arms of the Philippines.
 After almost two years of study, the committee recommended certain modifications to the coat of arms of the Commonwealth of the Philippines.
 They recommended that the eight-ray Philippine sun must be the point of honor.
 It was revised in 1940.
-It featured two stripes, blue on the sinister (right) side and red on the dexter (left) side of the shield; a white field above, studded with three five-pointed stars equidistant from each other; over them, the eight-rayed sun with each ray flanked on both sides by minor rays inside an oval.
+It featured two stripes, blue on the sinister (left) side and red on the dexter (right) side of the shield; a white field above, studded with three five-pointed stars equidistant from each other; over them, the eight-rayed sun with each ray flanked on both sides by minor rays inside an oval.
 On the crest is the American eagle, its talon grasping an olive branch with eight leaves and eight fruits, and the left talon grasping three spears.
 Beneath the shield was the scroll with the inscription Philippines.

 After providing the various branches of the government with their own symbols, President Quezon created the Philippine Heraldic Committee in 1940.
 The committee was assigned the studying and recommending the designs and symbolism for official seals of Philippines' political subdivision, cities, and government institutions.

 The 1941 coat of arms was short-lived and the 1938 iteration of the symbol was restored.
 Both symbols were also used as a presidential symbol through executive orders.

 The heraldic work of the committee was suspended during the Pacific War.